RobSmithDev/ArduinoFloppyDiskReader/readme.md

 # FloppyDriverController.sketch
 This is the Ardunio source code/sketch

+# AVR Firmware
+If you want to use the AVR directly instead of within the Arduino environment, then jump to [https://github.com/jtsiomb/usbamigafloppy] where John Tsiombikas has ported the code.

 # Help and Instructions
 For further details including how to wire this up please visit [http://amiga.robsmithdev.co.uk]